inteera/Subnet-Calculator/README.md

 - Number of usable hosts
 - Subnet / prefix length (CIDR)

-This is mainly a **learning/project tool** for networking and Java, but it’s also handy as a quick CLI subnet helper.
+This is mainly a **learning/project tool** for networking and Java, but it’s also handy as a quick subnet helper.

 ---